-SFAS 157 is effective for financial statements issued for fiscal years beginning after November 15, 2007, and interim periods within those fiscal years.
-However, in January 2008, the FASB issued FASB Staff Position ("FSP") No. FAS 157-b, "Effective Date of FASB Statement No. 157," which delays the effective date of SFAS 157 for all nonfinancial assets and nonfinancial liabilities, except those that are recognized or disclosed at fair value in the financial statements on a recurring basis.
-SFAS 157 shall be applied prospectively as of the beginning of the fiscal year in which SFAS 157 is initially applied.
-The Company adopted SFAS 157, as amended by FSP No. 157-b, on January 1, 2008 and does not expect this standard to have a material impact, if any, on its financial statements.
+In January 2008, the FASB issued FASB Staff Position ("FSP") No. FAS 157-b, "Effective Date of FASB Statement No. 157," which delays the effective date of SFAS 157 for all nonfinancial assets and nonfinancial liabilities, except those that are recognized or disclosed at fair value in the financial statements on a recurring basis, until fiscal years beginning after November 15, 2008.
+SFAS 157 will be applied prospectively as of the beginning of the fiscal year in which SFAS 157 is initially applied.
+The Company adopted SFAS 157, as amended by FSP No. 157-b, on January 1, 2008 and the standard did not have a material impact on its financial statements.